bluepersia/FluidScale/README.md

 fluidScale.addElements(...parentAndChildren);
 ```

-## ⛔ Breaking
+## 🔒 Locking & Overriding

+Sometimes you'll want:

-Sometimes you'll want a value to stay locked in place and not scale fluidly.
+1. A value to stay locked in place and not scale fluidly.
+2. Override a value across all breakpoints.

 Apply any of the math functions with just 1 value.
 e.g. `calc(4rem)`
 This tells FluidScale to stay at 4rem without scaling, until the next value is defined.
+If no next value is defined, it will span across to the final breakpoint - this is useful for overrides.
+This is more confusing in theory than in practice.
+You'll know when you need it.

 ## 🌀 Transitions

-You can enable transitions for all scaling.
-But layout shifts can cause some issues, so this is experimental:
+You can configure the transitions.
+These are the defaults:

 ```js
 fluidScale({